Drawing

 DrawImage()

 There are cases where images need to be added to the screen.
-Of course, we are taking about basic simple images, more like a tiny sprite in a game.
+Of course, we are talking about basic simple images, more like a tiny sprite in a game.
 Think 8bit and 80s here!

 Can you visualize what this code will produce before looking at the screen?